shalikadulaj/IoT-Mini-Project-1/README.md

 <summary>STEP 7.
 Install the AWS IoT Device SDK for Python </summary>

-Run the following commands to install the AWS IoT Device SDK for Python:
+Run the following commands in a New Terminal to install the AWS IoT Device SDK for Python:

 ```ruby
    cd ~